tosi-test/test-code/README.md

 # Kanban Board

 This project is a simple drag-and-drop Kanban board built with React, TypeScript and Vite.
+Drag-and-drop interactions are powered by [dnd-kit](https://dndkit.com/).
 UI components are styled with Tailwind CSS using shadcn conventions.

 ## Available Scripts